Information on this page is for customers in

 Meet Andrew Netherwood

-At his day job, Andrew Netherwood manages a team of meter service mechanics, so he understands what can be done with meters.
+As a manager of meter service mechanics, Andrew Netherwood understands what can be done with meters.

-In a big storm, he manages a team of contract lineworkers who reattach power lines to customer homes that may have been brought down by wind, rain or trees.
+In a big storm, he shifts gears and leads a team of contract lineworkers in reattaching power lines to customer homes that may have been brought down by wind, rain or trees.

-He coordinates assignments and equipment for the crews and serves as a liaison to customers while the crews reattach power lines.
+He coordinates assignments and equipment for the crews and serves as a liaison to customers while they reattach power lines.

 In many cases, power can be restored when the line is reattached if other equipment, such as meters, was not damaged.